-Criminal offenses in our area are separated into two categories.
+Criminal offenses in the Omaha area are separated into two categories.
 Less severe crimes are charged as misdemeanor offenses.
 Common examples of misdemeanor crimes include driving under the influence of drugs or alcohol, simple assault, and minor theft.
 These cases are typically heard in Nebraska’s county courts and carry a maximum penalty of 1 year in jail and/or a fine.

 Class V and Class IV misdemeanors are punishable by maximum fines of $100 and $500 respectively and cannot result in jail time.
 A conviction for a Class IIIA, III, II, or Class I misdemeanor can lead to imprisonment in a local or county jail.

 Non-Criminal Consequences of a Conviction

-Avoiding fines and jail time is not the only reason to hire a criminal defense lawyer from Berry Law.
-In addition to any sanctions imposed by the court, a felony conviction in Omaha will also result in the permanent loss of certain civil rights, such as the right to vote and to legally possess a firearm.
+Avoiding fines and jail time is not the only reason to hire a local criminal defense lawyer from Berry Law.
+In addition to any sanctions imposed by the court, a felony conviction in Omaha will also result in the permanent loss of certain civil rights, such as the right to vote and the ability to legally possess a firearm.

-Our Omaha criminal lawyers could evaluate the strength of the prosecutor’s claim, identify a realistic goal, and develop a strategy designed to meet that goal.
-Once retained, our legal team could help negotiate a fair plea deal or make legal arguments to exclude evidence relevant to your case.
-Call Berry Law today to learn more about how we may be able to help you.
+Our Omaha criminal defense lawyers know how to evaluate the strength of the prosecutor’s claim, identify a realistic goal, and develop a strategy designed to meet that goal.
+Once retained, our legal team could help negotiate a fair plea agreement or raise important legal arguments to exclude evidence or reduce the implications in your case.